 - Click here (PDF) for the LASD eSchool Elementary (K-5) Agreement.

 To register for the LASD eSchool, follow this link.
-Requests for enrollment are due by August 13, 2020 to ensure your child(ren) will be able to start school on the first day of school.
-A school counselor will contact the parent and student to select courses as part of the registration process after August 13.
+Requests for enrollment have been extended through Monday, August 17, 2020 to ensure your child(ren) will be able to start school on the first day of school.
+A school counselor will contact the parent and student to select courses as part of the registration process beginning August 13.

 The Lewisburg Area School District has curated reliable information and resources about COVID-19 and its impact on the community.